microsoft/health-architectures/FHIR/FHIRProxy/readme.md

 ```

 ## Profile Validation Pre-Processor
-This processor adds the ability to call external profile and/or standard FHIR schema validation support for FHIR Servers who do not implement or support specific profile validation.
+This processor adds the ability to call external profile and/or standard FHIR schema validation support for FHIR Servers that do not implement or support specific profile validation.
 This module expects external validation URLs to return an [OperationOutcome](https://www.hl7.org/fhir/operationoutcome.html) FHIR Resource.
-The presence of issue entries will abort pre-processing and the FHIR Server call and the outcome will be returned to the client for resolution.
+The presence of issue entries will abort pre-processing _and_ the FHIR Server call, and the outcome will be returned to the client for resolution.
-Enforcement is via a profile enforecement policy file (detailed below)
+Enforcement is via a profile enforecement policy file (detailed below).

 This process requires the following configuration settings on the function app:
 ```
     FP-MOD-FHIRVALIDATION-URL:<A valid URL to a compliant FHIR Validation Server>
-    FP-MOD-FHIRVALIDATION-POLICY-CONTAINER:<A valid container name in the FHIR Proxy Storage Account that contains profile enforcement file (Default is: fhirvalidator)>
+    FP-MOD-FHIRVALIDATION-POLICY-CONTAINER:<A valid container name in the FHIR Proxy Storage Account that contains a profile enforcement file (Default is: fhirvalidator)>
-    FP-MOD-FHIRVALIDATION-POLICY-FILE:<A valid file name of profile enforcement policy file (Default is: profile_enforce_policy.json)>
+    FP-MOD-FHIRVALIDATION-POLICY-FILE:<A valid file name of the profile enforcement policy file (Default is: profile_enforce_policy.json)>
 ```

 <B>Profile Enforcement Policy File</B>